IBIO4490/final_project-manrique_robayo/README.md

 ### LDM

 The commands to recreate the results with this model are as follows.
 Be careful, each one can take about 5 hours.
+Run this commands in the ldm enviroment.
 ```
+conda activate ldm
 python test.py --model modelos/LDM --mask_type Static --GPU_ids X
 python test.py --model modelos/LDM --mask_type Dynamic --GPU_ids X
 ```

 ### FuseFormer

 The commands to recreate the results with this model are as follows.
+Run these commands in the environment in which you ran the requirements for FuseFormer.
 ```
 python test.py --model modelos/FF --mask_type Static --GPU_ids X
 python test.py --model modelos/FF --mask_type Dynamic --GPU_ids X
 ```

 ### ZITS
 The commands to recreate the results with this model are as follows.
+These commands can be run in the same environment used for FuseFormer, as long as you have run the ZITS requirements there.
 ```
 python test.py --model modelos/ZITS --mask_type Static --GPU_ids X
 python test.py --model modelos/ZITS --mask_type Dynamic --GPU_ids X
 ```
 ### STTN
 The commands to recreate the results with this model are as follows.
 ```
+conda activate sttn
 python test.py --model modelos/STTN --mask_type Static --GPU_ids X
 python test.py --model modelos/STTN --mask_type Dynamic --GPU_ids X
 ```